 This lecture has been both too long and not long enough.
 My focus has been limited to only a brief exploration of one aspect of Merton’s engagement with “the world.”
 Several topics that were important for him — for example racism and abuse of the environment — have been left unmentioned.
 But time’s up.
 Let me make just one final observation:

-A Trappist hermit, living in a cinderblock shelter in the wilderness of Kentucky, paid such close attention to the nightly passage overhead of a Strategic Air Command B-52 bomber, whose cargo more than equaled hundreds of Hiroshimas and Nagasakis, that he played a part in shaping one of the most important results of the only Council of the Catholic Church in the twentieth century: its condemnation of total war and its affirmation of conscience, including our right, even our duty, to say no to killing.
+A Trappist hermit, living the silent life in a cinderblock shelter in the wilderness of Kentucky, paid such close attention to the nightly passage overhead of a Strategic Air Command B-52 bomber, whose cargo more than equaled hundreds of Hiroshimas and Nagasakis, that he played a part in shaping one of the most important results of the only Council of the Catholic Church in the twentieth century: its condemnation of total war and its affirmation of conscience, including our right, even our duty, to say no to killing.
 In the fifties no such change of direction could have been imagined not only by the average church member but even by the average member of the College of Cardinals.